 We know we should ask questions but are we asking the right kinds of questions to help us solve problems?
 Questions are a truly incredible part of our lives.
 When you stop and think of it, so much of our daily human interactions are based on questions.
-We communicate via questions with our internal dialogue and others on anything from what we want to have for lunch, if we want to buy a cup of coffee or stick to the free coffee in the shared kitchen, when we should make a doctor's appointment, what to wear on Tuesday that will work for happy hour after the office, what manner to phrase question to our boss (#meta).
+We communicate via questions with our internal dialogue and others on anything from what we want to have for lunch, if we want to buy a cup of coffee or stick to the free coffee in the shared kitchen, when we should make a doctor's appointment, what to wear on Tuesday that will work for happy hour after the office and what manner to phrase question to our boss (#meta).

 It's easy to get lost in what feels like a sea of meaningless questioning.
 So take back control!
 Ask and frame questions in a solution-oriented manner?
 How?
-By asking how and what How do these words help build problem solving skills?
+By asking how and what do these words help build problem-solving skills?
 What advantage to why questions do they offer?
 They challenge you to find solutions and expand your thinking by going beyond what we already or normally believe true.

 12. Or if you prefer a more scientific term, allow things to incubate.

 An early idea may be the tip of the iceberg of a more complex idea.
 Give ideas time.
 Call it rest, incubation, giving it time to percolate — whatever language you like.